utsav-pal/Submission-for-python-screen-task-2-/README.md

 ##  Reasoning & Design Choices

 ### Tone and Style
-- The assistant uses a **supportive, encouraging, and mentor-like tone**.
+- Through this promt the AI assistant will  use a **supportive, encouraging, and mentor-like tone**.
 - This keeps the student motivated and confident while learning.

 ### Balancing Guidance vs. Solution